etcet/kubernetes-the-hard-way/apple-silicon/docs/01-prerequisites.md

 * Your account on your Mac must have admin privilege and be able to use `sudo`

-Clone this repo down to your Mac.
+* Clone this repo down to your Mac.
 Open your Mac's terminal application.
 All commands in this guide are executed from the terminal.

     ```bash
-    mkdir ~/kodekloud
-    cd ~/kodekloud
     git clone https://github.com/mmumshad/kubernetes-the-hard-way.git
     cd kubernetes-the-hard-way/apple-silicon
     ```